plotly/documentation/_posts/r/maps/2015-07-30-line-plot-maps.Rmd

 ---
-title: Lines on Maps in R | Examples | Plotly
 name: Lines on Maps
 permalink: r/lines-on-maps/
 description: How to draw lines, great circles, and contours on maps in R. Lines on maps can show distance between geographic points or be contour lines (isolines, isopleths, or isarithms).